 A stablecoin issuer should offer deposits and withdrawals to exchange the tokens for the actual currency or asset in the world outside the XRP Ledger.

 In practice, the XRP Ledger is a computer system that cannot enforce any rules outside of itself, so stablecoins on the XRP Ledger depend on their issuer's integrity.
-If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to retain its value.
+If you can't count on the stablecoin's issuer to redeem your tokens for the real thing on demand, then you shouldn't expect the stablecoin to hold its value.
 As a user, you should be mindful of who's issuing the tokens: are they reliable, lawful, and solvent?
 If not, it's probably best not to hold those tokens.

 Another way you can use the XRP Ledger is for "community credit", a system where individuals who know each other can use the XRP Ledger to track who owes who else how much money.
 A powerful feature of the XRP Ledger is that it can automatically and atomically use these debts to settle payments through rippling.

 For example, if Asheesh owes Marcus $20, and Marcus owes Bharath $50, Bharath can "pay" Asheesh $20 by canceling that much of Marcus's debt to him in exchange for canceling Asheesh's debt to Marcus.
-The reverse is also possible: Asheesh can pays Bharath through Marcus by increasing their respective debts.
+The reverse is also possible: Asheesh can pay Bharath through Marcus by increasing their respective debts.
 The XRP Ledger can settle complex chains of exchanges like this in a single transaction without the accounts in the middle needing to do anything manually.

 For more on this type of usage, see paths.